Get

 Which Breed Is Right for You?

-The choice between these two beautiful breeds is a tough one.
-One factor that might help is whether you need a companion pet or a pet and working dog, in which case the Springer Spaniel might be the better choice.
+The choice between these two beautiful breeds is tough.
+One factor that might help is whether you need a companion pet and a working dog, in which case, the Springer Spaniel might be the better choice.
 Cocker Spaniels are admittedly more popular but have a higher incidence of separation anxiety.

-If a smaller dog is what you wish, the Cocker is the more compact of the two breeds, but the Springer Spaniel is by no means a giant.
-What it boils down to, in most cases, is your personal preference.
-Whichever of these two fine canines you choose, if you raise and train it well, you’ll have a loyal friend and a wonderful pet.
+If a smaller dog is what you wish, the Cocker is the more compact of the two breeds, but the Springer is by no means a giant.
+What it boils down to in most cases is your personal preference.
+Whichever of these two fine canines you choose, if you raise and train them well, you’ll have a loyal friend and a wonderful pet.

 Related Reads: